tomasci/moony/Readme.md

 # Moony

-A simple server for your game.
+A simple dedicated server for your game.
 Can be used with any engine.
 Has a client example for Godot.

 ![Moony logotype](assets/moony.png)